bulletmark/b2restore/README.md

 `--b2-versions` to include all file versions, e.g:

 ```
-mkdir b2files
 rclone sync --b2-versions --fast-list --transfers=4 $* B2:mybucket b2files
 ```

-The above command will copy all files and available versions to the `b2files` directory.
+The above command will copy all files and available versions to the created `b2files` directory.
 You only need to do this once.

 ### CREATION OF SNAPSHOT AT GIVEN TIME